Alt Text SEO Best Practices: 9 Rules for 2026

 4. Consider Context and Purpose

-Consider a stock photo of a smiling family.
+Take a stock photo of a smiling family.
 On a photography portfolio, appropriate alt text might be "Family portrait in natural light, outdoor setting."
-On a life insurance landing page, the same image might be described as "Young family enjoying time together—the kind of moments worth protecting."
+On a life insurance landing page, that same image might be described as "Young family enjoying time together – the kind of moments worth protecting."
+Same photograph, different purpose, different description.

 5. Addressing Scale Challenges

 This is where manual approaches break down.
 A typical Shopify store might have 5,000 products with four photos each.
 That's 20,000 images requiring descriptions.
+At 30 seconds per description, you're looking at roughly 167 hours of work – more than a month of full-time effort dedicated solely to writing alt text.
+For most businesses, that math just doesn't work.

-The takeaway: manual alt text doesn't scale.
+Manual alt text doesn't scale.
 For high-traffic events like Black Friday, batch processing becomes essential.
 Our e-commerce holiday prep guide covers the logistics of preparing your catalog efficiently.

 6. Maintain Alt Text Over Time